intelsmartedgeons/docs/experience-kits/developer-experience-kit/developer-experience-kit-requirements.md

    - Ubuntu 20.04 LTS
 - A Linux system from which deployment of the controller node is initiated

 The Developer Experience Kit uses the [Edge Software Provisioner (ESP)](https://github.com/intel/Edge-Software-Provisioner), which automates the process of provisioning bare-metal or virtual machines with an operating system and software stack.
-Intel® Smart Edge Open provides a fork of the [Ubuntu OS ESP Profile](https://github.com/intel/rni-profile-base-ubuntu) tailored for its specific needs.
+Intel® Smart Edge provides a fork of the [Ubuntu OS ESP Profile](https://github.com/intel/rni-profile-base-ubuntu) tailored for its specific needs.

 ### Next